Here are some of the most common questions:

 What are the internal diameters of the sand separators?

-Both the 5800 cyclonic and 5800 psi gravity sand separators have an ID of 14 inches.
-Both the cyclonic and gravity 10,000 psi sand separators have an ID of 14.5 inches.
+ID is extremely important for the efficient removal of sand.
+The 5800 cyclonic sand separators has an ID of 14 inches.
+The cyclonic 10,000 psi sand separators has an ID of 14.5 inches.

 How much sand will a cyclonic sand trap hold before it must be purged?

 32 gallons is the maximum amount of sand the 5800 psi cyclonic sand separator can hold.
-It can be purged at any time, with less than the max amount of sand; you don’t have to wait until the max amount is reached.
 The 10,000 psi sand trap can hold a maximum of 35 gallons due to its slightly larger ID.
+Sand can be purged at any time, with less than the max amount of sand; you don’t have to wait until the max amount is reached.
+Typically, sand is purged frequently, especially when the well first starts flowing and for several days (and up to 2 weeks) thereafter.
+Frequent purging prevents the sand dump from being clogged by wax, asphaltenes, or compaction.

 Can sand traps be mounted on trailers?